Question: I read a lot on the Internet about this programming language called Julia being very fast, but I’m very skeptic. What do you say?

 To summarise, Julia gives its best in long-running sessions so that start-up and JIT compilation costs are paid as few as possible.
 There are some tools to make it easier to restart Julia less frequently, or decrease the JIT cost:

-• If you’re an Emacs user, the need to restart a program as little as possible may sound familiar.
-In that case a solution is to start an Emacs server and connect new clients to it.
-It isn’t a surprise there is a similar tool also for Julia: DaemonMode.jl.
-This package is very useful if you insist on a workflow based on starting Julia multiple times to run small scripts: with the server-clients model, you pay the cost of startup time only once.
+.
+This package is very useful if you insist on a workflow based on starting Julia multiple times to run small scripts: with the server-clients model, you pay the cost of startup time only once. - With

 Q: I’ve seen the micro-benchmarks on Julia’s website.
 They seem too good to be real!
 And the set of benchmarks is very arbitrary to make Julia look good